This Isn’t What It’s Supposed to Look Like

 - Feeling “fine” one day, and struck with intense grief the next

-- Exhausted and experience a loss of energy or motivation
+- Exhaustion and significant loss of energy or motivation

-- Disinterested in engaging in activities or social outings
+- Disinterest in engaging in activities or social outings

 - Fearful of trying again or experiencing another loss

 - Guilt that you caused your miscarriage or stillbirth

 - Avoidance of other women who are pregnant or have children

 - Angered by the insensitive remarks of others regarding your loss

 While there is no timeline for grief, prolonged grief can develop into depression.
 The following are signs that may indicate depression and require help from a mental health professional:

 - Extended loss of appetite and/or sleep that impacts your functioning